Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     per indent to 2, to be compatible with most of the rest of the code.
 Some other files will get the same treatment in the future.

+## Commit \#103 02/26/2021

+Changes:
+-   Remove all references to FastLED library, which is buggy for the simple case of a single string of two WS2812B RGB LEDs.